Plan now for Washington’s new long-term care tax

 The opt-out process may make sense for the following types of individuals:

-- Higher wage earners – at $580 for every $100,000 of income, those earning above ~$150,000 are more likely to find a private plan with a better cost-benefit trade-off than the Washington State program.
+- Higher wage earners: Since the tax is $580 annually for every $100,000 of income, those earning above $150,000 are more likely to find a private plan with a better cost-benefit trade-off than the Washington state program.

 Recommended Employer Actions